 Toy in size, terrier in personality, the Silky Terrier is a lot of dog in a very small package.
-Spirited and intelligent, he's great company, whether for brisk walks, a romp in the park, dog sports, or curling up in your lap after a long day.
-Check out these five facts you probably didn't know about the Silky.
+Spirited and intelligent, they are great company, whether for brisk walks, a romp in the park, dog sports, or curling up in your lap after a long day.
+But there are plenty more Silky Terrier facts that will provide insight into these adorable dogs.

 1. They Come From “Down Under”

-3. His Roots Make Him A Great Urban Dog
+3. Their Roots Make Them a Great Urban Dog

-Silkys are closely associated with Sydney, Australia's largest city, and make excellent urban companions.
-They're compact, people-oriented, low-shedding, and always up for long walks or playtime in the park.
+Silkys are closely associated with Sydney, Australia’s largest city, and make excellent companions for city-dwellers.
+They’re compact, people-oriented, low-shedding, and always up for long walks or playtime in the park.

 4. They Have a Blue and Tan Coat

-Not a typical color for dog breeds, the Silky has a blue (and tan) coat.
-The standard describes the blue as silver blue, pigeon blue, or slate blue.
+The Silky has a blue and tan coat, which is not a typical color for dog breeds.
+The breed standard describes the blue as silver blue, pigeon blue, or slate blue.

 5. They Have a True Terrier Personality